 Decimal Display in OptiNet

-OptiNet can display decimal values for monetary amounts, if so chosen by the client.
+OptiNet can display decimal values for monetary amounts if so chosen by the client.
 The current architecture of OptiNet does not allow us to put this as an option on UI, but we can use language files to specify the digits.
 Therefore, the number of digits will be specified through a language file element.

 All the Language files will be located under the deployment directory of the OptiCash Web Application in the ‘classes’ directory.